mayokunl/Enterprise-Case-Competition/README.md

 The renewal meeting framework is built on **transparency, data, and collaboration**:

 ### **1. Lead with transparency**
-Use ECAT’s AI-generated cost breakdowns to explain why rates must rise.
+Use ECAT’s cost breakdowns to explain why rates must rise.

 ### **2. Analyze the account’s usage**
 Show annual behavior, trends, and areas of overspending.